 Pat Pellegrino has been with Calgary HandiBus as CEO since 1991, after a brief retirement in 2008, and remains on their Board of Directors.
 He was actively involved in transportation for persons with disabilities on the local, provincial and national scene, and now he continues to serve on the committee as a community representative.

 Teri Baylis has a Master’s of Social Work and, throughout her career, has held a variety of positions from front line work to management.
 Teri has always worked with disenfranchised populations and spent many years working with the homeless in our city.
-She joined the Alberta government 7 years ago working with Persons with Developmental Disabilities (PDD).
+She joined the Alberta government in 2009, working with Persons with Developmental Disabilities (PDD).
 She sees how transportation, in particular Calgary Transit Access, affects the ability of many of the people we serve to access their community, such as, getting to programs, doctors, to see their families and loved ones, to have a quality of life.

 Ed McCulloch has spent his working life in banking and insurance.
 In Calgary, Ed ran his own insurance brokerage specializing in disability income insurance.
 In 2001, he served a term on the City of Calgary Advisory Committee on Accessibility.
-For the last 15 years, Ed served on the Accessible Transportation Sub-committee until it was wound up.
+Ed served on the Accessible Transportation Sub-committee for 15 years until it was wound up.
 Ed trekked in India and Nepal where he enjoyed views of Mt.
 Everest and Annapurna.
 In Nepal, he was on the way to Royal Chitwan National Park when he rode as the sole passenger on a wagon drawn by the team of 4 oxen.
 It was slow, but when he came to a river as wide as the Bow River, he enjoyed a safe, dry crossing.
 For recreation, he enjoys cycling on our pedestrian/bike path system, cross country skiing and observing the golden eagle migrations in March and October.

 Cal Schuler is a man of vision, commitment and connection over the span of three decades; Cal has forged powerful inroads for those with disabilities and contributed wholeheartedly to numerous community initiatives.
 Cal has been an active leader and participant on numerous boards and committees on local and provincial levels.
 Over the years he has coordinated and guided numerous projects and owns and operates, Spectra Alternative Solutions, geared to facilitate disability awareness and sensitivity training, promote barrier-free activity, develop corporate policy, provide support and actively change conditions that negatively impact upon full participation for persons with disabilities.
 Cal has been recognized for his efforts in working for and on behalf of people with disabilities, as a recipient of the Queens Golden Jubilee Medal, the Access Recognition Award through the City of Calgary’s Advisory Committee on Accessibility, the Premier’s Council on the Status of Persons with Disabilities award for Excellence in the category of Public Awareness, and with the Premier’s Council on the Status of Persons with Disabilities Dr. Gary McPherson Leadership award.
-Cal has also been employed as the Community Development Coordinator with Spinal Cord Injury Alberta for the past 10 years.
+Cal has also been employed as the Community Development Coordinator with Spinal Cord Injury Alberta for many years.